blacksheepaul/timelog/mcp/README.md

 ### 4. Test the Setup

-Ask Claude Code:
+Ask from your LLM client:

 - "Show me my recent time logs"
 - "Analyze my productivity this week"
 - "What tasks are currently pending?"

-## What You Can Ask Claude Code
+## What You Can Ask

 - "Show me my recent time logs"
 - "Analyze my productivity this week"